chuckstack/chuckstack.github.io/src-ls/getting-started.md

 Now that you are proficient with AIChat, lets start incorporating [best practices](./best-practices.md) into your use of AIChat.

+You need to practice your best practices in [Obsidian](./tool-obsidian.md).
+Get comfortable with markdown, the listed Obsidian plugins, and how to document your work instructions.

 ## More to Come...

 We are just 'geting starting'.
 To learn more faster, [join the stack-academy](./stack-academy.md).
 This is an important step to realizing the vision!
 This is something you can start right now!